UniversalDependencies/docs/_pal/dep/nmod.md

 udver: '2'
 ---

 Nominal modifiers can be linked by means of the *ezāfe* particle to their head word and appear before or after it.
-They include nouns, pronouns, proper names including adpositional phrases head by such parts-of-speech.
+They include nouns, pronouns, proper names including adpositional phrases headed by such parts-of-speech.

 - "in the name of the gods"
 ~~~ sdparse